Lior Rosner: Film and TV scores

 Rosner created scores for The Odds, The Losers, Battle Creek, The Pee-Wee Herman Show on Broadway and additional music for the ABC show Forever.

 More recent credits have included the revival of Will & Grace and the Netflix series AJ and the Queen.

 Video game, trailers and commercials

 Rosner wrote the score for Sony video games SOCOM Fight Team Bravo 3 and Syphon Filter Dark Mirror.

-Rosner also created and music for film and television trailers including, Games Of Thrones, The Imitation Game, Paddington, Harry Potter and The Deathly Hallows, The Zoo Keeper, Yogi Bear, Jack And Jill, Speed Racer, Walk the Line, Dreamer, Atonement, and Toy Story 3.
+Rosner, a former member of X-Ray Dog, also created and music for film and television trailers including, Games Of Thrones, The Imitation Game, Paddington, Harry Potter and The Deathly Hallows, The Zoo Keeper, Yogi Bear, Jack And Jill, Speed Racer, Walk the Line, Dreamer, Atonement, and Toy Story 3.

-Rosner has done musicu commercial brands: Mercedes Benz, Campari and Hitachi.
+Rosner has done music commercial brands: Mercedes Benz, Campari and Hitachi.

 Rosner lives and works in Los Angeles, California.